Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Clean and sort the candies, removing any damaged pieces.
 Eat those now!
 LOL.

-Next, arrange them in a single layer on the freeze-dryer trays, leaving a tad of space so they don't touch stick to each other.
-Please follow the manufacturers instructions on how long to freeze-dry your candy.
+Next, arrange them in a single layer on the freeze-dryer trays, leaving a tad of space so they don't touch - or stick - to each other.
+Then follow the manufacturers instructions on how long to freeze-dry your candy.

 Key features to consider: